alexandre-touret/alexandre-touret.github.io/content/posts/git_profiles_at_once.en.md

 ```

 As mentioned earlier, I use in this configuration [the ``includeIf`` functionality for checking the remote URL](https://git-scm.com/docs/git-config#Documentation/git-config.txt-codehasconfigremoteurlcode).
-Regarding the remote URL (it also works with HTTPS URLs), either the corporate or github configuration will be applied on the fly while applying git commands in my repos.
+Regarding the remote URL (it also works with HTTPS URLs), either the corporate or GitHub configuration will be applied on the fly while applying git commands in my repos.

 I then configured my corporate git configuration as following: